 Purpose: why does the page exist, is the author trying to inform, persuade, entertain or sell you something, are the intentions clear, is it objective, Are there political, cultural or other biases?

 Some good Data Science related websites.
-If you're a DBS Staff member/Student who find's a broken links, or want to suggest sites for inclusion, please contact the library.
-Unsolicited suggestions from non-staff/students will ignored.
+If you find any broken links, or are a DBS staff member or student who wants to suggest a site for inclusion, please contact the library.
+If you are neither staff nor student, your unsolicited suggestions will be ignored..
 Last updated 04/09/2018

 News on Big Data topics from Silicon RepublicWomen in Big Data